 - Anchored the 14 strategic projects & initiatives in the One-Year Implementation Calendar as the basis for developing goals and objectives of the department's 3 central functions.

-- The participatory approach, consistent engagement opportunities & consensus process cinched ownership of the plan & emotional energy to execute on jointly decided priority initiatives.
+- The participatory & consensus facilitation approach and multiple engagement opportunities ensured ownership of the plan & generated the emotional energy to execute on priority initiatives.

 - Level playing field and objective facilitation ensured that all perspectives received equal air time and consideration; conveyed a renewed sense of collaboration and relationship building.